VISA 3991: Cultural Theory and Images

 Assessments

-To successfully complete this course, you must achieve a passing grade of 50% or higher on the overall course and 50% or higher on the mandatory Final Project.
-The following table illustrates how your final grade will be determined for this course.
+To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course, and 50% or higher on the mandatory final project.

 Open Learning Faculty Member Information